 Photography presets were becoming increasingly popular and I was adamantly opposed to using them.
 Some of them just looked awful to me and I couldn’t figure out why anyone would want to use them.
 It takes so much effort to get a great shot in camera, then we slap a preset on it, completely changing many aspects we worked so hard for?
 It didn’t make sense.
 At the time, I was on social media and I began comparing.
-I started thinking my photos sucked because they didn’t look like everyone else’s.
+I started thinking my photos were great because they didn’t look like everyone else’s.
 They lacked that consistency.
 Which is funny to me now because that consistency isn’t even the hard work that goes into photography, it’s literally just a preset.

-So, the decision was obvious, I had to use presets or die out like Blockbuster.
+So, the decision was obvious, I had to use presets or lose bookings like Blockbuster.
 And because I love photography, I was willing to adapt to please my customers, in current trends.
 Obviously, I still feel bittersweet about it or I wouldn’t be sharing this.
 But through experience, I’ve learned that some of the presets actually make the photos really pop, and they’re beautiful.
 Other times they just don’t work for me.
 I’ve included examples here.

 This top photo looks great with the preset (Wilde - Cozy Christmas Collection).
 However, the solo portrait of my daughter below, just didn’t work.
 When I deliver a portrait of a child’s face, I want that little face as close to natural as possible.
 I want to capture every freckle on that face and the color/contrast it actually is.